BrandonBernstein/Project-4-Parralel-Computing/README.md

 - Each processor calculates the distance for its local particles
 - Filters all particles outside the $r_c = 10$ cutoff.
 - Calculates potential and aggregates values.

+An image of a particle and the radius of interest across in the unbalanced case can be seen below.

 #### **Step 4: Profiling and MPI Communication**
 - Collect timing information for computation and MPI communication.